Margaret Powell: Below Stairs

-Below Stairs was one of a wave of working-class memoirs beginning in the 1950s, and is about class—she writes, "We always called them 'Them'"— but "defiantly individualistic" rather than socialist.
+Below Stairs was one of a wave of working-class memoirs beginning in the 1950s, and is about class.
+She writes, "We always called them 'Them'"— but "defiantly individualistic" rather than socialist.
 Powell is bitter about the injustice of her situation, "very good at dramatising ... mortifying moments", and "throws the last shovel of dirt on the myth of the devoted help and their unfailing love and respect for the stately home".
 The book "prompted a storm of hurt letters".
-However she has no time for politics and instead focuses on beating the odds: "Those people who say the rich should share what they've got are talking a lot of my eye and Betty Martin; it's only because they haven't got it they think that way ...
+However, she has no time for politics and instead focuses on beating the odds: "Those people who say the rich should share what they've got are talking a lot of my eye and Betty Martin; it's only because they haven't got it they think that way ...
 [I]f I had it I'd hang on to it too."
 The Wall Street Journals reviewer in 2012 called her "admirably feisty" and "wittily scathing of the class-bound cant conditioning Britain in the early decades of the 20th century."

 Below Stairs inspired the television series Upstairs, Downstairs, which was created by two actresses whose mothers had also been in service.
 The series Beryl's Lot was based on it, and it was one of the inspirations for the series Downton Abbey, which began in 2011.
-It was reissued that year in the UK as Below Stairs: The Bestselling Memoirs of a 1920s Kitchen Maid and in 2012 published for the first time in the US as Below Stairs: The Classic Kitchen Maid's Memoir That Inspired "Upstairs, Downstairs" and "Downton Abbey".
+The book was reissued that year in the UK as Below Stairs: The Bestselling Memoirs of a 1920s Kitchen Maid, and in 2012 was published for the first time in the US as Below Stairs: The Classic Kitchen Maid's Memoir That Inspired "Upstairs, Downstairs" and "Downton Abbey".